-- Visually, there seems some evidence for a decreasing trend, but there are also considerable fluctuations. - Let's test for a trend, using a regression model with Gaussian AR(1) errors.
-We have previously found that this is a reasonable model for these data. - First, let's fit a null model.
+• Visually, there seems some evidence for a decreasing trend, but there are also considerable fluctuations.

+- Let's test for a trend, using a regression model with Gaussian AR(1) errors.
+We have previously found that this is a reasonable model for these data. - First, for comparison, we fit a null model with no trend.